 If the BTS cannot be switched off, you should definitely opt for removing the DL signal from the display.
 But how?
 Surprise, the process is very easy!
 The various R&S spectrum analyzers offer a gated trigger that enables you to separate the UL and DL slots.
 In a zero span-mode, you can easily configure a gate to match a UL slot, just like in the image below.

 The gate is the reference for the instrument´s trigger: the analyzer measures only when the applied gate signal is active, allowing you to see the uplink signal exclusively.
 Does this apply to the mmWave range, too?
-Yes, same procedure, the R&S®Spectrum Rider FPH covers up to 31 GHz.
+Yes, the same procedure; the R&S®Spectrum Rider FPH covers up to 31 GHz.

 By applying the gated trigger to our test signal, back to the frequency domain, the small interference previously masked by the BTS signal is now clearly visible: